-- Fund the purchase of PPE and testing supplies for CHC and OBRA waiver HCBS providers that were not covered through other funding sources. - o Update: OLTL is in the process of developing a grant application for these funds. - Strengthen emergency preparedness of ODP's non-residential HCBS residents through provision of emergency preparedness kits.
-The kits promote safety and self-sufficiency during disasters.
+- Fund the purchase of PPE and testing supplies for CHC and OBRA waiver HCBS providers that were not covered through other funding sources. - April 2022 Update: OLTL is issuing the funding for PPE and testing supplies along with the direct care workforce payments to providers who submitted attestation forms. - January 2022 Correction to the Update: Notice of the one-time payment and attestation forms were sent to eligible providers in December 2021.
+Payments are anticipated to be made in the next quarter. - Strengthen emergency preparedness of ODP's non-residential HCBS residents through provision of emergency preparedness kits.
+The kits promote safety and self-sufficiency during disasters. - o April 2022 Update: No update at this time.